 Here is a high-level overview of how email automation works:

-- A user completes the email signup form (can be a simple form on your site, an exit-intent popup, etc).
+- A user completes the email signup form (it can be a simple form on your site, an exit-intent popup, etc.).

-- Once the email is confirmed, the user details are added to a pre-defined list along with other data such as the signup source, reason the user subscribed (if you have multiple entry points, etc).
+- Once the email is confirmed, the user details are added to a pre-defined list along with other data such as the signup source, reason the user subscribed (if you have multiple entry points, etc.), and so on.

-- A ‘Welcome Email’ is automatically sent to welcome the subscriber to your community and give them what they asked for (a free download, a coupon code, etc).
+- A ‘Welcome Email’ is automatically sent to welcome subscribers to your community and give them what they asked for (e.g., a free download, a coupon code, etc.).

-The above process is executed automatically within minutes and from that point onwards, the subscriber is part of your list.
+The above process is executed automatically within minutes, and the subscriber becomes part of your list from that point on.

-You can then choose to enroll them into one or more email automation tasks (see below), based on a number of parameters like:
+You can then choose to enroll them into one or more email automation tasks, based on several parameters like:

 - The date they signed up to your list